 Interiors ranged from basic to slightly less than basic, namely ‘Sport’ and ‘Komfort’, which tied in with race version and road version.
 Clocks, dash and furnishings were less important than rip-snorting power.

 1987 saw jubilant customers taking delivery of their very own street legal German hot-rods, and priced at US$225,000 per unit they weren’t exactly the cheapest car to be had.
-Porsche however were apparently turning the 959 out for at least half that price for every unit.
+Porsche, however, was apparently turning the 959 out for at least half that price for every unit.

 In total, 337 cars were built, including 37 prototypes and pre-production models, with at least one 959 and one 961 still residing at the Porsche historic hall in Stuttgart, Germany.